webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Not in the same network
 Most of the time the other WebRTC Agent will not even be in the same network!
-A typical call will usually have two WebRTC Agents in different networks with no direct connectivity.
+A typical call is usually between two WebRTC Agents in different networks with no direct connectivity.

-Visually it looks something like.

-*TODO Two peers inside different NATs*
+Consider the following network topology.

+{{<mermaid>}}
+graph TD
+  A{Public Internet}
+  A --> B["Router A (IP Address 5.0.0.1)"]
+		B --> E["WebRTC Agent 1 (IP 192.168.0.1)"]
+		B --> F["WebRTC Agent 2 (IP 192.168.0.2)"]

+  A --> C["Router B (IP Address 5.0.0.2)"]
+		C --> G["WebRTC Agent 3 (IP 192.168.1.1)"]
+		C --> H["WebRTC Agent 4 (IP 192.168.1.2)"]
+{{< /mermaid >}}

+In the above graph you have two distinct networks.
+Then in each network you have two WebRTC Agents.
+It is easy for us to make a call between WebRTC Agents in the same network, but how do you connect to something in a completely different network?

 ### Protocol Restrictions